Hanz On: Hanz On Music, Back to Sicily Mixtape, and Method Man Presents: Hannibal The Great

 In 2012, Hanz On launched record label Hanz On Music, formally leaving Ice Water Inc. In late 2012 it was announced that the new label's first release would be the "Back to Sicily Mixtape" hosted by DJ Kay Slay.
 Back To Sicily featured appearances from Method Man and Inspectah Deck.
 A music video for lead single We Did It was produced in September 2012.
 Hanz On's second solo LP titled Method Man Presents: Hannibal The Great was released in 2013 and featured Method Man, Ghostface Killah, and Inspectah Deck.

 Legal issues

-In June 20, 1994, Hanz On was sentenced to 3 years in prison after third-degree criminal possession of weapon substance.
+On June 20, 1994, Hanz On was sentenced to 3 years in prison after third-degree criminal possession of weapon substance.
 On January 28, 1998, Hanz On was released from prison.

-In February 16, 1999, Hanz On was sentenced to 3 years in prison after third-degree criminal sale control substance.
+On February 16, 1999, Hanz On was sentenced to 3 years in prison after third-degree criminal sale control substance.
 On October 24, 2002, Hanz On was released from prison.

-In May 1, 2003, Hanz On was sentenced to 3 years in prison after third-degree attempted criminal sale control substance.
+On May 1, 2003, Hanz On was sentenced to 3 years in prison after third-degree attempted criminal sale control substance.
 On June 23, 2006, Hanz On was released from prison.